Snowblind019/AWS-SCS-Notes/README.md

 - Created account aliases and IAM users with AdministratorAccess policies to eliminate root usage for daily operations.
 - Practiced security access key management for CLI use cases.
 - Installed and configured the AWS CLI on Linux with named profiles for both accounts to enable streamlined multi-account management.

+### ✅ Module 2 – Management and Security Governance

+- Created an AWS Organization with Management as the root account.
+- Invited the Production account to join and configured role delegation using OrganizationAccountAccessRole.
+- Tested Switch Role functionality from Management to Production.
+- Created a Development account (pending quota increase approval).
+- Set up organizational units (OUs) for Production and Development and moved accounts accordingly.
+- Tested Service Control Policies (SCPs) by restricting S3 actions in the Production OU and validated enforcement.

+### 🔄 Module 3 – [To Be Documented]

+- Notes and labs for this module will be added as I progress.

+### 🔄 Module 4 – [To Be Documented]

+- Notes and labs for this module will be added as I progress.

+### 🔄 Module 5 – [To Be Documented]

+- Notes and labs for this module will be added as I progress.

+### 🔄 Module 6 – [To Be Documented]

+- Notes and labs for this module will be added as I progress.

+### 🔄 Module 7 – [To Be Documented]

+- Notes and labs for this module will be added as I progress.

 ---